 Therapeutic Recreation and the Animal Enhanced Therapy program

-The Recreational Therapist provides therapeutic recreation for the patients of the Benefis Rehabilitation Unit.
+The therapists provide therapeutic recreation for the patients of the Benefis Rehabilitation Unit.
 The program is designed to assist the patient through a variety of sessions that will promote social, cognitive and physical functioning in a recreational setting.
 The fun-filled surroundings are designed to promote follow-through of such activities once the patient is discharged from the unit.

 While we know being on the rehabilitation unit is hard work, we also realize healing happens during all aspects of the day.
 It is as important to nurture the social and fun side of your spirit too.
 Depending on your interests, table games, crafts, discussion groups and even Wii games are part of the stay.

 The Animal Enhanced Therapy Program (AETP) uses the amazing healing powers of therapy dogs.
 Sometimes, a comforting visit from one of these incredible, friendly animals is “just what the doctor ordered.”

 Information for Your Stay